pymc-devs/pytensor/doc/tutorial/sparse.rst

 The documentation about the ops and their supported format may be found in the :ref:`Sparse Library Reference <libdoc_sparse>`.

-Handling Sparse in Pytensor
+Handling Sparse in PyTensor
 ===========================

-Most of the ops in Pytensor depend on the ``format`` of the sparse matrix.
+Most of the ops in PyTensor depend on the ``format`` of the sparse matrix.
 That is why there are two kinds of constructors of sparse variables:
 ``csc_matrix`` and ``csr_matrix``.
 These can be called with the usual ``name`` and ``dtype`` parameters, but no ``broadcastable`` flags are